-Music is taught as a science and and as an art.
+MUSIC SCHOOL Music is taught as a science and and as an art.
 Instruction is given on the Piano, Guitar and Harmonium.

-Unusual attention is deved to Vocal and Sacred Music.
+sual attention is deved to Vocal and Sacred Music.
 EXPENSES.

-Tuition in Elementary Branches, uition in Elementary Branches,

-" College Classes,

-" Drawing, (materials included,)

-" Painting in Water Colors,

-" Oil Painting (materials included,)

-" Wax Work, (material included,)

-" Embroidery, (materials included,)
+Tuition in Elementary Branches, " College Classes, Drawing, (materials included,) "Painting in Water Colors, Oil Painting (materials included,) Wax Work, (material included,) " Embroidery, (materials included,)

-" Music, (instrument furnished,)

-" Board, (washing included,)
+" Music, (instrument furnished,) " Board, (washing included,) REMARKS.

-REMARKS.

 Experienced and thoroughly qualified teachers give their entire time to their respective departments.

-Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
+Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers .-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
 Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railroad, and is connected with Henderson Station by a line of daily stages.

 The scholastic year is divided into two sessions.
 The first opens on the first Monday in July and closes on the last Thursday in November.
 The second opens on the first Monday in January and closes with the annual commencement on the last Thursday in May.
 Students are received for one or more sessions.
+Corres-

-Correspondents will direct their favors to MILLS & CO., Oxford, N. C. SPRING TRADE.
+pondents will direct their favors to eir favors to

+MILLS & CO., Oxford, N. C.

+3-tf.

+SPRING TRADE.